 When Livestock Dies Or Has To Be Destroyed

-Where possible farmers may find it helpful for neighbours or others not affected to put the animals down for them.
+Where possible, farmers may find it helpful for neighbours or others not affected to put the animals down for them.
 The need to cull healthy animals to stop or prevent an epidemic can be particularly devastating.
-There can be feelings of anger towards authorities who make the decisions, and guilt for having infected animals which may infect other properties.
+There can be feelings of anger towards authorities who mandate such decisions, and guilt for having animals that may infect other properties.

-While the destruction of farm animals can result in the loss of financial security, it can also lead to a changed livelihood and even the loss of a farm.
-Reactions to all or any of these events can evoke feelings of guilt, regret, shame, helplessness, anger, loss of control, grief, anguish, and a sense of failure.
-It is normal and human to experience these emotional reactions.
+The destruction of farm animals can result in financial security, loss of livelihoods or even the loss of a farm.
+Reactions to any of these events can evoke feelings of guilt, shame, helplessness, anger, grief, and failure.
+These emotional reactions are common.

 Some people who have to put down their animals may experience symptoms of post-traumatic stress.
-They may have nightmares about what has happened, may feel uncontrollable anger, may have trouble sleeping, and may feel that they re-experience the traumatic event on seeing something that reminds them of it.
+They may have nightmares about what has happened, feel uncontrollable anger, and feel that they re-experience the traumatic event when they see physical reminders.

 Some Strategies That Can Help

 Don’t be afraid to ask for help if you feel you need it.
 It is better to deal with your painful memories as soon as you can.

 Releasing pent-up emotions is far healthier than holding them in.
 If you are feeling guilty, talk about it, write it down, share it with a trusted friend – try to express it in some way.

 As a livestock owner your days were probably very busy – there was always a reason to get up in the morning.
 It may help to find a new type of structure in your life.
 Setting daily goals can assist you in making sure that your days have a purpose.

 Above all, remember that grieving is an important part of healing the sense of loss.
 Be patient with yourself.

 Provides information and support to help everyone in Australia achieve their best possible mental health, whatever their age and wherever they live.